MicrosoftDocs/power-platform/power-virtual-agents/authoring-variables-bot.md

 After you set a global variable, it will be available to all topics.

 When you're composing a bot message in a message node or question node, select the `{x}` button to see the global variable.
-Variables are sorted in alphabetical order, so you'll find that all global variables are grouped together in the variable menu because they all begin with `bot.`.
+Variables are sorted in alphabetical order, so you'll find that all global variables are grouped together in the variable menu because they all begin with `Global.`.

 :::image type="content" source="media/authoring-variables-bot/bot-variable-message.png" alt-text="Screenshot showing selection of the x variable icon to display a list of variables." border="false":::